Special Educational Needs and Disabilities

 Oasis’ ethos is based on an overarching theme of Inclusion; welcoming, encouraging and enabling all to achieve their best whatever the challenges may be in doing so.

 Pupils, at some stage of their learning, may have special educational needs which may include further developing their gifts, talents, learning, emotions or behaviour.
 Often these needs can be met by providing access to a variety of different activities to suit their learning as well as additional support from their teacher.

-On occassion, extra external support may be required, such as an educational psychologist or support teacher and when these interventions are still not meeting a child’s needs, we will ask for a full assessment by the Local Authority.
+On occasion, extra external support may be required, such as an educational psychologist or support teacher and when these interventions are still not meeting a child’s needs, we will ask for a full assessment by the Local Authority.
+In the Primary phase we have two 'Special Needs' groups, one at Stroud Green for the younger children and one at Long Lane for the KS2 Children.
 Parental/carer involvement and permission will be sought at every stage of the process.
 We will strive to enable all our learners to achieve their full potential through provision of this support.

 In the Primary phase we have two ‘Special Needs’ groups, one at Stroud Green for the younger children and one at Long Lane for the KS2 children, which cater for pupils with moderate learning difficulties.
 These pupils are incorporated into mainstream classes, but receive special help each day, through a specialised teaching programme delivered by the school’s special needs teachers as well as help with PE and playtimes.
 The school benefits from having these groups as we are all more tolerant of each other, more appreciative of each other’s personal qualities and learn to respect each other as individuals.